AutoRABIT Salesforce DevOps in Provar Test

 If you want to run all of your test plans, you can specify the following:

-When integrating your Provar Tests into your CI/CD Pipelines, we always recommend that you utilize Test Plans in Provar to execute groups of tests under certain conditions and against various environments.
+When integrating your Provar Tests into your CI/CD Pipelines, we recommend you utilize Test Plans in Provar to execute groups of tests under certain conditions and against various environments.

-In this example, there are two folders in the tests folder, namely Sales and Smoke Tests.
+In this example, two folders are in the tests folder: Sales and Smoke Tests.

 If you want to run a particular test case, then specify that test case’s full path from the tests folder.

-For example, in order to run RandomNumberTest.testcase, you would need to set the Test Cases Execution Path to tests/Smoke Tests/RandomNumberTest.testcase.
+For example, to run RandomNumberTest.testcase, you must set the Test Cases Execution Path to tests/Smoke Tests/RandomNumberTest.testcase.

-If you want to run all of the tests in your tests folder, then leave this field blank or simply put tests.
+If you want to run all the tests in your tests folder, leave this field blank or put tests.

-Step 6: Lastly, you will need to select all of the browsers you want to run your test cases on.
-We’ve only added the Chrome browser plugin, so for now we will select the Chrome checkbox.
+Step 6: Lastly, you must select all the browsers you want to run your test cases on.
+We’ve only added the Chrome browser plugin, so we will choose the Chrome checkbox for now.

-Once the Tests section has been filled out, you will need to choose a target Salesforce org from the list of orgs that have been registered to AutoRABIT.
+Once the Tests section has been filled out, you must choose a target Salesforce org from the list of orgs registered to AutoRABIT.
 In this example, there is only one registered org.

 Scheduling CI Jobs